Are you an LLM? You can read better optimized documentation at /docs.md for this page in Markdown format

 As a user you won't really interact with OrgFlow Cloud directly, but both OrgFlow Web and OrgFlow CLI use it behind the scenes to enable the kind of seamless, stateful coordination of your Salesforce orgs and the branches in your Git repository that gives OrgFlow its magic.

-Salesforce and Git
+Salesforce

-If you're reading this you probably already have a Salesforce org.
-You might already have a Git repository too, but if not, you'll need to create one.
+You might already have a Git provider, and if so you can bring your own Git repository.
 OrgFlow supports any standard Git repository so long as it can be accessed from our infrastructure.
 This includes any commercial Git provider such as GitHub, Azure Repos, GitLab, Bitbucket and so on, as well as self-hosted repositories that you might be running on internal infrastructure.

-You can even use a Git repository that is not accessible to the public Internet, but then you will need to use the OrgFlow CLI to run your workloads on a device that can connect to the repository.
+You can even use a Git repository that is not accessible to the public Internet, but then you will need to use the OrgFlow CLI to run your DevOps workloads on a device that can connect to the repository.

 Start for free